phillippelevidad/guardjs/README.md

 }

 function needAnEmail(email) {
+  guard(email, "email") // Name the parameter to generate a better error message
-  guard(email, "email").email(); // Ensures the value is a valid email
+    .email(); // Ensures the value is a valid email

   // Use the email knowing it to be valid.
 }

 function firstAndLastNames(first, last) {
-  // Ensures a first name at least 3 characters long. guard(first, "firstName").minLength(3);
+  // Ensures a first name that is at least 3 characters long. guard(first, "firstName").minLength(3);

-  // Last is options.
-If provided, also min 3 chars long. guard(last, "lastName").optional().minLength(3);
+  // The last name is optional.
+If provided, must be at least 3 chars long. guard(last, "lastName").optional().minLength(3);

   // Use the first name and optional last name.